Frequently Asked Questions about KeyScrambler

 Q: What are the differences between KeyScrambler Personal, Pro and Premium?

 A: The difference is mainly in the number of protected applications.
-While the free KeyScrambler Personal encrypts every user keystroke in Internet Explorer and Firefox, KeyScrambler Pro and Premium encrypt everything in many more browsers and applications.
+While the free KeyScrambler Personal encrypts every user keystroke in 30+ browsers, KeyScrambler Pro and Premium also encrypt everything in many other applications.
 Click here for the comparison list

 Tech SpecsKeyScrambler supports Windows 8, 7, 2003, XP, and Vista (32-bit and 64-bit).
 It also supports East-Asian languages.